ihaveadrin/simplenotifydaemon/readme.md

 -------
 ```
 Options:
 	-h, --help		        Show this message
+	-c, --conf=		        Read settings from alternate config file
-	-l, --lines=		If set to $LINES, will give an curses-like output in your terminal.
+	-l, --lines=		    If set to $LINES, will give an curses-like
+                            output in your terminal.
-	-f, --format=		The format to print each notification.
-See FORMAT
+	-f, --format=		    The format to print each notification. see
+                            FORMAT
-	-n, --new=		The provided string will be printed after all notifications if there was a new notification added to the queue on this update
+	-n, --new=		        The provided string will be printed after
+                            all notifications if there was a new
+                            notification added to the queue on this update
-	-p, --pending=		The provided string will be printed before all notifications if there are any notifications on the queue.
+	-p, --pending=		    The provided string will be printed before
+                            all notifications if there are any
+                            notifications on the queue.
-	-r, --no_pending=	The provided string will be printed before all notifications if there are no notifications on the queue.
+	-r, --no_pending=	    The provided string will be printed before
+                            all notifications if there are no
+                            notifications on the queue.
-	-d, --dzen		Will subtract two lines ('-p' or '-r' and '-n') from the total number of lines provided by '-l', as to keep notifications in the dzen slave window.
-(If '-pr' or '-n' are included, of course)
+	-d, --dzen		        Will subtract two lines ('-p' or '-r' and
+                            '-n') from the total number of lines provided
+                            by '-l', as to keep notifications in the dzen
+                            slave window.
+(If '-pr' or '-n' are included,
+                            of course)
-	-u, --update_interval=	Set default update interval for fetching pending notifications, and checking the list for expirations, in milliseconds.
-Lower will make the list seem more responsive, but will eat more CPU.
+	-u, --update_interval=  Set default update interval for fetching
+                            pending notifications, and checking the list
+                            for expirations, in milliseconds.
+Lower will
+                            make the list seem more responsive, but will
+                            eat more CPU.
 Defaults to 500ms.
-	-t, --timeout=		Set default notification expiration in milliseconds.
+	-t, --timeout=		    Set default notification expiration in
+                            milliseconds.
 Defaults to 5 seconds (5000ms).

+Configuration File:
+	SiND will look in ~/.sindrc (or the location specified by --conf) for
+a configuration file.
+These provide default values for the above arguments
+if they are not included when SiND is executed.
+The configuration file can
+consist of [KEY]=[VALUE] pairs, with KEY cooresponding to the longoptions
+above, seperated by newlines.
+It can also consist of comments, if the line
+begins with '#', and empty lines (with no other whitespace)

 Format:
-	When used with the -f --format= option, you can control the output of each line with a date-like format string
+	When used with the -f --format= option, you can control the output of
+    each line with a date-like format string

 	These are the current interpreted sequences:
 		%a	the name of the application sending the notification
 		%s	the summary of the notification